EOSIO/eos/README.md

 After successfully building the project, the `nodeos` binary should be present in the `build/programs/nodeos` folder.  `nodeos` can be run directly from the `build` folder using `programs/nodeos/nodeos`.
 The instructions here assume running from the `build` folder.

-`nodeos` uses a custom configuration folder, the location of this folder is determined by your system.
+`nodeos` uses a custom configuration fold	er, the location of this folder is determined by your system.

 - Mac OS: `~/Library/Application Support/eosio`
-- Linux: `~/.local/share/`
+- Linux: `~/.local/share/eosio`

 The build seeds this folder with a default `genesis.json` file.
 Alternatively, a configuration folder can be specified using the `--config-dir` command line argument to `nodeos`.
 If you use this option, you will need to manually copy a genesis.json file to your config folder.